One website coming up!

 milan menswear

 Ah, Milan.
 The esteemed world capital city of men's fashion - people immediately think of the haute couture that goes down there alongside the historical renaissance monuments and landmarks when Milan is mentioned.
 However, having a holiday plan for the regular Joe or the discerning fellow to nail down is daunting and might require hours of research.
-However, in this article, we will help you, the distinguished gentlemen, plan what to wear in Milan as you explore and make the most of your time in this beautiful Italian city.
+However, this article will help you, the distinguished gentlemen, plan what to wear in Milan as you explore and make the most of your time in this beautiful Italian city.

 milan men's fashion

-Step 1.
-Dress more like the locals
+Step 1: Dress more like the locals.

-This is always solid advice to follow wherever you travel, but in this case, it is a daunting task—after all, Milan is the de facto capital of men's fashion.
+This is always solid advice to follow wherever you travel.
+Still, in this case, it is a daunting task—after all, Milan is the de facto capital of men's fashion.
 And it shows just by a cursory stroll to the grocery shop or a cafe—here and there, men of all shapes and social standing do their part in dressing up to the nines, whether they release it or not.

 Limited colour palette